On some graph densities in locally dense graphs: Preliminaries

-A folklore lemma, essentially implied by the Kolmogorov extension theorem, is necessary to construct the desired random variables.
-We refer to \cite{tao11} for a modern introduction to product measure spaces and the Kolmogorov extension theorem.
+A folklore lemma, essentially implied by the Kolmogorov extension theorem, will be necessary to obtain an information-theoretic lemma that counts the number of $J$-decomposable graphs.
+We give a simple proof when all the random variables take finitely many values, which suffices for our purpose, in the appendix.
+For a modern introduction to product measure spaces and the Kolmogorov extension theorem, we refer to \cite{tao11}.